 - 1/4 cup plain yogurt

-1. Mix oats, coconut, almonds, flax seed, date pellets, chia, and raisins in a large bowl, then transfer to storage container.
+- To make the muesli mix: Mix oats, coconut, almonds, flax seed, date pellets, chia, and raisins in a large bowl; then transfer to a storage container.

-To make an individual serving: Mix together the muesli mix with milk, apple, fruit and yogurt.
+- To make an individual serving of Bircher muesli: Mix together the 1/2 cup muesli mix with the 1/2 cup milk, grated apple, fruit (if using), and yogurt.
 Let sit for 15 minutes at least before serving.

 - Method: Stir